smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Fixed json parser in geo2topoJSON to handle files > 255M; parsed 1,674,722,608 bytes to JSON; topoSJON: 73,988,023 bytes; Chrome died, firefox hung (probably because of the swapping).
 Really needs batch mode because Node will not release the meory before sending the response back to the client.
 Node NODE_MAX_MEMORY=7168 (MB!)
+* Simplify: test pre-quantisation at 10e6/10e7 with and without simplification to 9.01x10-13 steradians.
+* Zoomlevel 1-11 support; topojson now becomes an array, single topoJSON function.
+Notes: a) simplify-proportion not working; b) performance issues because of this; c) being run on too many files in geo2TopoJSON.
+* Create geo2TopoJSON.geo2TopoJSON()

 #### Current TODO list (June):

-* Create geo2TopoJSON.geo2TopoJSON()
-* Simplify: test pre-quantisation at 10e6/10e7 with and without simplification to 9.01x10-13 steradians.
-* Zoomlevel 1-11 support; topojson now becomes an array, single topoJSON function
 * Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
 * Re-test COA2011: json memory and timeout issues are solved